This post includes affiliate links.

 Aaaahhhh.
 Summer travel time, which includes family road trips and perhaps traveling with children in RVs.
+RV camping is a great way for families to get away, enjoy the outdoors with the convenience of your own self-contained space.

 From a child passenger safety perspective, the question falls to, are these kids using car seats?
 And if they are not, should they be?